 The dinosaurs that are here year-round even played into the theme.

-MacKenzie wasted no time in flaunting her Halloween spirit by posing with some of the statues.
+MacKenzie wasted no time flaunting her Halloween spirit by posing with some of the statues.

 We didn’t want to miss the opening ceremony where the Overlord sets the monsters free to roam the park, so we took a seat at the base of the Eiffel Tower.

-By dusk, red demon eyes kept watch over the area.
+By dusk, red demon eyes kept watching over the area.

 Then, as darkness began to cloak the crowd, an eery fog began to roll in.